All tools

-Convert between shutter speed and shutter angle for any frame rate.
-Essential for cinematographers applying the 180° rule.
+Convert between shutter speed fractions and shutter angle degrees for any frame rate.
+Instantly apply the 180° rule or calculate custom angles from 12 to 240 fps.

 23.976 24 fps 480